skylineos/videojs-clsp/README.md

 `@babel/polyfill` `7.8.7` is required.

-`video.js` `7.6.6` is the recommended version.
+`video.js` `7.7.5` is the recommended version.
 Version `6.x` is not recommended due to it being less performant over time.

-If using `videojs-errors`, which is recommended, `4.2.0` is the recommended version, as it allows us to re-register successive errors to respond to successfive failures as necessary to support stream recovery.
+We recommend using `videojs-errors`.
+Version `4.3.2` is recommended, because as of version `4.2.0`, it allows us to re-register successive errors to respond to successfive failures as necessary to support stream recovery.

 ## References